zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A1/README.md

 If you are a Mac user, I don’t have any specific suggestions, but there should be similar tutorials available.

 Enjoy~

+PS
+- Honestly, I feel like this assignment was intentionally designed to scare people away and make them drop the course...